Several studies have reported that bicycle helmets tend to increase rotational acceleration in an accident, increasing the risk of brain injury.

-This risk has been reported by other studies, including a study done by the Australian government before the helmet law.
-In 1987, the Federal Office of Road Safety (FORS), a government agency, completed research on helmets that highlighted several serious deficiencies with bicycle helmets:
+This risk has been reported by other studies.
+In 1987, the Federal Office of Road Safety (FORS), an Australian government agency, completed research on helmets that highlighted several serious deficiencies with bicycle helmets:

 “The substantial elastic deformation of the child head that can occur during impact can result in quite extensive diffuse brain damage.
 It is quite apparent that the liner material in children’s bicycle helmets is far too stiff …

 rotational accelerations were found to be 30% higher than those found in similar tests using a full face polymer motorcycle helmet.
 More work needs to be done in this area as there would seem to be a deficiency in rotational acceleration attenuation that may be the result of insufficient shell stiffness ….

 a high proportion of impacts were to the lover facial and side of face areas and it is imperative that the temporal area be more fully protected than it is by current bicycle helmet designs. “